fediverse-devnet/feditest/docs/plan/index.md

   questions would have to be answered before any such thing can be accomplished;
   including, for example, the question of “interop profiles”.)

+* The testing framework could answer user questions about how the Fediverse behaves.
+The behaviour of both individual apps and the Fediverse more widely is complicated and contradicts the experience of typical users on commercial applications.
+This leads to questions, which currently tend to be answered with guesses and speculation.
+This testing framework would allow those questions to be answered experimentally, definitively, taking some friction out of online discussions.

 ## Tester experience (straw proposal)

 To illustrate how a tester might interact with the test suite, consider the following.